Purchasing clerk granted bail for breach of trust

 He said the complainant later reported the matter to the Police after all attempts to recover the monies failed.

-Prosecution, however, said during investigation the accused did not lead the Police to apprehend anyone.
+Prosecution, however, said during the investigation the accused did not lead the Police to apprehend anyone.